• Skip to primary navigation

 In addition to potatoes, the common vegetables are carrots and celery.

-Other vegetables to consider are frozen corn or green beans that can be added at the start of cooking.
-Frozen peas could be added near the end of cooking.
+Other vegetables to consider are frozen corn or green beans, which can be added at the start of cooking, and frozen peas, which could be added near the end of cooking.
 Use one cup of any of those vegetables.

-There are some kidney beans in the recipe, but you may eliminate them or change them to black beans or a type of white beans.
+The recipe includes some kidney beans, but you may eliminate them or change them to black beans or a type of white bean.

 Just garlic and pepper are good with all the other flavors.
 Some will add thyme or other herbs and spices.